https://completemarkets.com/Article/article-post/1538/DISCRIMINATION-PROTECTION-FOR-TRUCKING-EMPLOYEES/

 ... can use their personal vehicles for company business, they are required to provide proof that they own the vehicle or have authorization from the registered owner to drive the vehicle for their work.
 A copy of the vehicle registration or a letter or other document must be supplied to the employee's supervisor and will be kept on file.
 Before employees can use their personal vehicles for company business, they are required to provide proof that they have auto insurance as required by law in their state.
 A copy of the employees current policy must be given to the employee's supervisor and will be kept in the personnel files.
 A new copy must be provided at the time the current policy expires to show that the insurance has been renewed.
 Transporting Employees When several employees are transported in a van, bus, or truck, the operator must have a license appropriate to the class of vehicle being driven.
 The transporting vehicles must be equipped with adequate seats.
 Vehicles must be equipped with lamps, brakes, horns, windshields, mirrors, and turn signals in good repair.
 Vehicles must be provided with handrails, steps, stirrups or similar devices for mounting or dismounting.
 Employees are prohibited from riding on top of any load which can shift, topple, or otherwise become unstable.
 When tools with sharp edges are carried in passenger compartments they must be placed in closed boxes or containers which cannot shift, topple or become unstable.
 Employee transport vehicles must carry at least two reflective type flares.
 A fully charged fire extinguisher in good condition must be kept in each transport vehicle.
 General Safety Rules for Trucks, ...

-... vehicle accidents and limit the company's liability resulting from driver negligence.
-Use of Personal Vehicles Before employees can use their personal vehicles for company business, they are required to provide proof that they own the vehicle or have authorization from the registered owner to drive the vehicle for their work.
-A copy of the vehicle registration or a letter or other document must be supplied to the employee's supervisor and will be kept on file.
-Employees using personal vehicles for work must also provide proof of Auto insurance as required by law in their state.
-A copy of the employee's current policy must be kept on file with the employee's supervisor.
-After a policy expires, a copy of the renewed policy must be provided to prove continuation of coverage.
-Transporting Employees When several employees are transported in a van, bus or truck, the operator must have a license to drive the class of vehicle driven by the employee.
-All vehicles must be equipped with adequate seats and working lamps, brakes, horns, windshields, mirrors, and turn signals.
-Vehicles must be provided with handrails, steps, stirrups or similar devices for mounting or dismounting.
-Employees are prohibited from riding on top of any load which can shift, topple, or otherwise become unstable.
-When tools with sharp edges are placed in the passenger space, they must be enclosed in closed boxes or containers which cannot shift, topple, or become unstable.
-Vehicles must carry at least two reflective type flares and a fully charged fire extinguisher maintained in working condition.
-Vehicle Safety Rules Do not drive the vehicle without authorization.
-You are required to present the ...
+... to adopt a driver safety program.
+Use of Personal Vehicles Before employees can use their personal vehicles for company business, they should provide proof that they own the vehicle or have authorization from the registered owner to drive it for their work.
+Make sure a copy of the vehicle's registration, a letter, or similar document has been supplied to the employee's supervisor and kept on file.
+When using their own personal vehicles for company business, employees must show proof that they have Auto insurance as required by law in their state.
+A copy of the employee's current policy must be given to his or her supervisor and kept in the personnel files.
+When an insurance policy expires, a copy of the renewal must be supplied.
+Transporting Employees When several employees are transported in a van, bus, or truck, the operator must have a license appropriate for the class of vehicle being driven, and the vehicle must be equipped with adequate seats.
+Lamps, brakes, horns, windshields, mirrors, and turn signals should be in good repair.
+The vehicles must also be provided with handrails, steps, stirrups, or similar devices for mounting or dismounting.
+Employees are prohibited from riding on top of any load that can shift, topple, or otherwise become unstable.
+When tools with sharp edges are carried in passenger compartments, they must be placed in closed boxes or containers that cannot shift or topple.
+Employee-transport vehicles must carry at least two reflective-type flares.
+A fully charged fire extinguisher in good condition should also be kept.
+Vehicle Safety Rules 1.
+Only authorized individuals are allowed to operate company ...

 https://completemarkets.com/Article/article-post/2131/LET-GOOD-BUSINESS-PRACTICES-BE-YOUR-GUIDE/